gitman123323/CSharp2Wii-Transpiler/README.md

 }
 ```

-WiiSharp transpiles it to native C, you compile the C file with devkitPPC, it produces a `.dol` file that you can run on real Wii hardware at full native speed without ever touching C code at all.
+WiiSharp transpiles it to native C, you compile the C file with devkitPPC, and then it produces a `.dol` file that you can run on real Wii hardware at full native speed without ever touching C code at all.

 ---